chrisoldwood/SS-Unit/ReadMe.txt

 ---------------

 None required, this archive contains only source files.
-You do need to have SQLCMD on your path to run the framework tests suite and examples.
+You do need to have SQLCMD on your path to run the framework test suite and examples.

 2: Help/Manual